-Most of my Brunette clients like being brown, they hate orange and red tones and just want to look natural.
-Never have I heard a client say can you put some orange highlights in my hair Jack!.
-Yet all around me I can see that orange brown glow of badly coloured hair, in all fairness its hard to keep the brassy tones away in the sunshine and colour does oxidize but even so its our job as colourists to work hard at keeping the brass away.
+Never have I heard a client say ‘can you put some orange highlights in my hair, Jack?’!
+Yet all around me I can see that orange-brown glow of badly coloured hair.
+In all fairness, it can be hard to keep the brassy tones away in the sunshine and colour does oxidize, but even so it’s up to your colourist to keep the brass away.

 Often brunettes think that balayage is just for blondes – that isn’t the case.
 Balayage is a perfect natural way to highlight your brown hair so it accentuates your best features and adds depth to your cut.

 The secret is to achieve that chic tone-on-tone look, so when I talk to brunettes about balayage it’s all about browns on brown – what I like to call French Brown.
 You’re unlikely to look your brilliant best with white blonde highlights or brassy orange tones, so embrace your natural base colour.

 Instead ask your colourist about toffee and mocha tones that will create a fresh, modern and low-maintenance style as pictured.